The heart & the sleep

 • If you sleep too much, the risk of illness is 33% higher compared to a healthy amount of sleep (6 - 8 hours per night)

-Greetings and see you soon!
+Best regards and see you soon!

 Leave a comment

-All comments are reviewed prior to publication
+All comments will be reviewed before publication